zzonyo/trust-docs-test/source/index.html.md

 - For public interface to get market data such as  Get Kline data, Get Market Data Overview, Get Contract Information,Get market depth data, Get index kline, Get basis data, Get the last Trade of a Contract and so on：

-   (1) For restful interfaces：all products(futures, coin margined swap, usdt margined swap and option) 800 times/second for one IP at most
+   (1) For restful interfaces：all products(futures, coin margined swap, usdt margined swap) 800 times/second for one IP at most

    (2)  The rate limit for “req” request is 50 times/s at most.
 No limit for “sub” request as the data will be pushed by server voluntarily.